Bobobeehood/Memory-Matching-Game/README.md

 3. You have to match cards with identical icon.
 4. Your moves are counted as you play the game.
 5. Try to win the game with as little moves as possible.
-6. If your moves are equal to 16 then you will get 3 Stars.
+6. If your moves are <= 8 then you will get 3 Stars.
-7. If your moves are greater than 16 and less than 24 then you will get 2 Stars.
+7. If your moves are greater than 8 but less than 16 then you will get 2 Stars.
 8. Else you will get 1 Star.

 ## Link